bavc/avaa/_artifacts/incorrect_speed.md

 ---

 Describes gradual speed changes during media playback, either in the source recording or the transfer machine, or an incorrect playback speed chosen by the transfer engineer.
-The pitch of the recording will be wrong in both cases (not to be confused with [[Wow and Flutter]]).
+The pitch of the recording will be wrong in both cases (not to be confused with [Wow and Flutter]({{ site.baseurl }}/artifacts/wow_and_flutter.html)).

 ## Can it be fixed?

 Incorrect speed is a fairly easy problem to correct.
 However, If the incorrect speed is the result of a malfunctioning playback deck or turntable during digitization, have the equipment serviced.

 If the item was transferred at the wrong speed, re-transfer it at the correct speed.
-IASA-TC04 recommends transferring at the item's native speed rather than correcting in the digital domain.<ref>Bradley, K. (Ed.).
+IASA-TC04 recommends transferring at the item's native speed rather than correcting in the digital domain.
+(Bradley, K. (Ed.).
 (2009). ''Guidelines on the production and preservation of digital audio objects'' (IASA TC-04, 2nd ed.) (pp. 57-59).
 Auckland Park, South Africa: International Association of Sound and Audiovisual Archives (p.
-57)</ref>
+57))

 ## Concerns with Open Reel Tape